lenjoseph/langgraph_equity_research/README.md

-# Langgraph Equity Research
+# Langgraph Equity Research with RAG

-Agentic equity research implemented on LangGraph, yfinance, and FastAPI
+Agentic equity research implemented on LangGraph, ChromaDB, yfinance, and FastAPI

 # Running in Docker